Earn an MA in Counseling Online

 Online Master’s in Counseling Program Overview

-As you gain the skills to become a clinical mental health counselor, your clients will find comfort in the compassion and applicable knowledge you provide.
-Seize the opportunity to learn to effectively work with clients experiencing a range of behavioral and emotional issues, from child development problems and trauma to addiction and major mental illness.
+The Master of Arts (MA) in Clinical Mental Health Counseling from Southern New Hampshire University (SNHU) is designed to offer the skills needed to become a clinical mental health counselor.
+Lessons include how to effectively work with clients experiencing a range of behavioral and emotional issues, from child development problems and trauma to addiction and major mental illness.

 SNHU's MA in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) through 2028.